 You can assign and/or add new tags to posts before you publish them using the Post Tags module to the bottom right of the post editor:

-Adding Tags via the Dashboard
+Adding Tags via WP-Admin

 You can add new tags and manage existing ones from Posts -> Tags in your dashboard.